Life Long LearningJudaism from the Inside Out: Real Wisdom for Real People

 As our sage Hillel taught us: “Be a disciple of the high priest Aaron, loving peace and pursuing it, loving all people and bringing them close to the Torah.”

 Ohav Shalom is proud to offer outstanding educational programs for students of all ages.
-For our young students, Ohav Shalom has both an award-winning religious school and an award-winning nursery school program that is unique in its ability to retain its teaching staff year after year.
+For our young students, Ohav Shalom has both an award-winning religious school, B’Yachad and an award-winning Early Childhood Center program that is unique in its ability to retain its teaching staff year after year.

-In 2008, Ohav Shalom received the Framework for Excellence Award and in 2009, the nursery school received the Solomon Schechter Gold Award in recognition of its inclusive early childhood education program.
+In 2008, Ohav Shalom received the Framework for Excellence Award and in 2009, the Early Childhood Center received the Solomon Schechter Gold Award in recognition of its inclusive early childhood education program.
 We encourage families to learn together in the many holiday and Family Education programs offered throughout the year.
 For adult learners, Ohav Shalom offers a rich Adult Studies program with opportunities for Jewish learning, experience and growth.

-B’Yachad Religious School is committed to providing our students with an understanding and appreciation of the core concepts of God, Torah, Israel, and ethical values, as they are embodied in our Jewish tradition.
-Through formal classroom instruction, family education, and community-based programs, we provide a rich and varied learning environment that is welcoming to all families and all types of learners.
+B’Yachad Religious School teaches children in kindergarten through eighth grade an understanding and appreciation of the core concepts of God, Torah, Israel, and ethical values, as they are embodied in our Jewish tradition.
+Through formal instruction, family education, and community-based programs, B’Yachad’s rich learning environment instills the knowledge and skills necessary to carry on Jewish traditions at home, participate in their synagogue, and the broader Jewish community. the welcoming to all families and inclusive to all types of learners.
 By working in partnership with families, and in the context of a nurturing Jewish community, we aim to develop positive and strong Jewish identities.

 Kadima has monthly events that generally alternate between Temple Israel, Ohav Shalom and off-site locations.
 Our Kadima chapter is a combined chapter from TI and Ohav Shalom and brings together students from our Hebrew School, the Hebrew Academy and all middle schoolers in the Capital District.